DevMountain/node-3-afternoon/README.md

 ### Summary

-In this step, we'll modify the controller to use parameters.
+In this step, we'll modify the controller to use parameters or the request body.

 ### Instructions